 Growing up, I always looked forward to having corned beef and cabbage for a St. Patrick’s Day dinner.
 It was one of those staple meals I could count on my grandmother to make.
-I think I only really started to appreciate it (and miss it) as I got older.
+I think I only really started to appreciate St Patrick’s day dinner ideas (and miss this meal) as I got older.

 St. Patrick’s Day Dinner

 On a whim shopping trip that year I saw corned beef was on special.
 I grabbed a pack of the corned beef and a head of cabbage and decided on the spot I would make my own corned beef and cabbage (or sometimes as we called it ‘Jigg’s Dinner’) for St. Patrick’s Day.

 I’ve kept the tradition every year since, this year will be no exception.
 I only cook this meal on St. Patrick’s Day which makes it extra special.
 The holiday is coming up in just a few weeks so now is a good time to plan your meal and make a list of necessary ingredients to purchase.

 I already saw corned beef brisket being stocked at local grocery stores at the end of February.
 Watch grocery ads over the next few weeks for sales in preparation for this meal.
 Now is also a good time to plan any sides, dessert or drinks you want to make to accompany your corned beef brisket.

 In addition to the corned beef for a St. Patrick’s Day Dinner, you only need a few other ingredients: a head of cabbage, carrots and potatoes.
 Cabbage is super cheap, especially around St. Patrick’s day.
 Most years I have been able to buy one head of cabbage for less than $1.
 If you want organic cabbage it might be closer to $3 per head.